OscarJauffret/Tomate-Mozza/devlog.md

 ### 24 March 2025, 6h

 - Work in the graph branch.
 We can now properly get the relative position of the agent on the road section and calculate the reward based on the distance traveled.
+- Rescaled the reward to meters.
+The agent now gets a reward of 1 for every meter in the track's direction traveled.
+- Added next turn and relative yaw to the new [AgentPosition](src/map_interaction/agent_position.py) file